-Land north of Elms Lane, Wangford (0.89 hectares) as identified on the Policies Map is allocated for a residential development of 16 dwellings.
+Land north of Elms Lane, Wangford (0.89 hectares) as identified on the Policies Map is allocated for a residential development of approximately 16 dwellings.

 - The site will be developed at a density of approximately 20 dwellings per hectare. - Any proposal should be designed to provide a mix of housing types and sizes.
-The priority is for smaller two and three bedroom dwellings. - Hedgerows and trees located along the site boundaries should be protected and reinforced where possible. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A landscaping scheme will be required.
-Hedgerow and tree planting along the east boundary of the site should be provided to connect existing hedgerows either side of the site and provide screening from the open countryside to the north east. - Any planning application should be supported by a Landscape and Visual Impact Assessment that identifies the impact on the Area of Outstanding Natural Beauty and conservation area, and any necessary mitigation works.
+The priority is for smaller two and three bedroom dwellings. - Hedgerows and trees located along the site boundaries should be protected and reinforced where possible. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - Any planning application should be supported by a Landscape and Visual Impact Assessment that identifies the impact on the wider landscape and the Area of Outstanding Natural Beauty and conservation area, and any necessary mitigation works. - A landscaping scheme, informed by the Waveney District Landscape Character Assessment (2008), Great Yarmouth and Waveney Settlement Fringe Landscape Sensitivity Study (2016) and the completed Landscape and Visual Impact Assessment, will be required.
+Hedgerow and tree planting along the east boundary of the site should be provided to connect existing hedgerows either side of the site and provide screening from the open countryside to the north east.